metamn/react/content/blog/on-graphql/index.md

 ### Query language

-We all know query languages: SQL for example, which queries relational databases.
-With APIs we've learnt another query language &mdash; REST, CRUD &mdash; which queries data on the backend.
+We all know query languages.
+SQL to query relational databases.
+REST API to query data on the backend.

-GraphQL is in the same way a query language.
-Perhaps a more advanced one assembling the traits of [functional and reactive systems](http://metamn.io/react/is-graphql-functional-and-reactive/).
+GraphQL is in the same way a query language for data on the backend.
+Perhaps more advanced by embracing the principles of [functional and reactive programming](http://metamn.io/react/is-graphql-functional-and-reactive/).

 ### Server-side runtime

-The creators of GraphQL implemented the [UNIX philosophy](https://www.youtube.com/watch?v=gb1R-fWP1Yw) in their creation: do one thing and do it well.
+Do one thing and do it well &mdash; the philosophy of UNIX [is built into](https://www.youtube.com/watch?v=gb1R-fWP1Yw) GraphQL making it a super simple layer on the backend.

-This makes GraphQL lean on the backend.
-It's just a simple layer returning results for queries.
-How results are computed, put together is outside of GraphQL's scope.
+The server-side runtime does only one thing: returns results for queries.
+How results are computed, put together &mdash; the business logic &mdash; is outside of its scope.

-(As a compensation) it offers connectivity to various backend services &mdash; databases, storage engines, serverless functions, authentication, caching, ... &mdash; which can be used in any combination to handle the business logic and define how the application works.
+(As a compensation) GraphQL offers connectivity to various backend services like databases, storage engines, serverless functions, authentication, caching to be used in any combination to define how the application works.

 ### Type system